bgd-labs/aave-proposals-v3/src/20241122_Multi_USDSBorrowRateUpdateOnCoreAndPrimeInstances/USDSBorrowRateUpdateOnCoreAndPrimeInstances.md

 - Adjusting the borrow rate is a necessary step to manage the borrowing cost dynamics and balance the market risk posed by sUSDe.
 - This adjustment should be implemented across both the Prime and Core Instances.

-### 2. **Pause sUSDe on Prime Instance**

-- Temporarily halt sUSDe operations in the Prime stance to stabilize the market and focus on optimizing the Core Instance.
-- This pause will allow time to reassess the sizing of sUSDe based on available liquidity and market condition.

 | **Parameter**  | **Current** | **Proposed** | **Change** |
 | -------------- | ----------- | ------------ | ---------- |